 Young athlete may return to competition.

-All-Star Academy gymnastics, llc is not responsible for any member once the class is over and released to the front lobby. parents and or guardians are responsible to be in the building at the time of class end to pick up the member.
+All-Star Academy Gymnastics, LLC is not responsible for any member once the class is over and released to the front lobby.
+Parents or guardians are responsible to be in the building at the time of class end to pick up the member.

 Copyright © 2018 All-Star Academy Gymnastics - All Rights Reserved.